endeavour42/github-viewer/README.md

 * SwiftUI piecewise
 * URL on disk caching for search results and avatars
 * preliminary localization support
+* network activity indicator

 ## TODO:
 * fix caching, now it is too aggressive and doesn't revalidate resources
 * fix month/year calculation logic
 * two lines for description in master view
 * either remove the scope segments from favourites tab or implement scope filtering in there
-* remove extra divider llines in detail view
+* remove extra divider lines in detail view
 * fix master view selection
 * show some text when there is no content
 * lay the list under the tab bar so it shows through